VEckardt/IntegrityTraceAnalyser/README.md

 ![TraceAnalyser](doc/TraceAnalyser.PNG)

 ## Use Cases
-- Trace status review in general
+- As a Requirement Manager, I want to have an overview of the Trace Status for my document
+- As a Requirement Manager, I want to validate which Documents are exactly traced to the current documents
-- To validate the Data Migration when moving documents from one server to another with traces
+- As a Requirement Manager, I want to validate the Data Migration of Documents, imported from another Requirement Management System.
+Especially I want to check the traces imported.

 ## Install
 Option 1: In IntegrityClient folder